UviDTE-UviSpace/uvispace-documentation/Arduino.rst

 Arduino
 =======

-This is the introduction to the section explaining Arduino project
+This is the introduction to the section explaining Arduino project.